Ravbug/wxWidgetsTemplate/README.md

 To get started using this template with your own code, see [this guide](https://github.com/Ravbug/wxWidgetsTemplate/wiki/Getting-Started) on the wiki.

 ## Updating the wxWidgets version
+Updating the wxWidgets version this project uses is as simple as overwriting the `wxWidgets` folder with the one for the new version.
-See this [wiki page](https://github.com/Ravbug/wxWidgetsTemplate/wiki/Updating-or-Resetting-wxWidgets) for details.
+See this [wiki page](https://github.com/Ravbug/wxWidgetsTemplate/wiki/Updating-or-Resetting-wxWidgets) for more information.

 ## Issues
-Please report all problems in the [Issues](https://github.com/Ravbug/wxWidgetsTemplate/issues) section of this repository.
+Please report all problems (or suggestions!) in the [Issues](https://github.com/Ravbug/wxWidgetsTemplate/issues) section of this repository.
 Make sure to include as many details as possible, or I won't be able to fix it.